intel/SGXDataCenterAttestationPrimitives/driver/README.md

 Intel(R) Software Guard Extensions for Linux\* OS
 ================================================

-# SGX Linux Driver with Launch Enclave(LE) for NGSA
+# SGX Linux Driver with Launch Enclave(LE) for Intel(R) SGX DCAP

 Introduction
 ------------
-This Intel(R) SGX driver package is for NGSA and is derived from the upstream version of the SGX driver, including the in-driver Launch Enclave.
+This Intel(R) SGX driver package is for Intel(R) SGX DCAP and is derived from the upstream version of the SGX driver, including the in-driver Launch Enclave.

 Documentation